|

 Did you blame her for wanting to be independent of you?

-Did you blame her for trying to make her own life instead of the life you've imagined?
+Did you blame her for trying to make her own life instead of the life

 Or did you thank God for this unique life.